pdx-cs-rust/rust-course-notes/04-se/04-1-errors.md

     * Manually

     * Via some specialty crate.
-There are a million of these, and it's hard to keep up-to-date on which are in fashion

-    * As of this writing, `anyhow` and `thiserror`
+As of this writing, `anyhow` and `thiserror` are quite popular.